SteveCastle/react-wraith/README.md

 ## 🤝 Contributing

 Bug reports and pull requests are welcome!
+This is alpha software, so please report any positioning issues or other bugs you encounter.

 1. Fork the repo & create a branch.
 2. Run the demo locally (`pnpm dev`).